syncfusion-content/xamarin-docs/Xamarin/SfRadioButton/Event.md

 ---
 layout: post
-title: Event in SfRadioButton for Xamarin.Forms platform
+title: Event for Syncfusion.Xamarin.Forms SfRadioButton
 description: Learn how to customize the basic features of SfRadioButton
 platform: Xamarin.Forms
 control: SfRadioButton